We rank applicants based on the scaled Situational Judgement Test (SJT) score and weighted interview score.

 Remaining vacancies

-Any vacancies left unfilled at the end of this process will be handed back to the Health Education England (HEE) local office, NHS Education for Scotland (NES), Northern Ireland Medical and Dental Training Agency (NIMDTA) or Health Education and Improvement Wales (HEIW) for local recruitment.
+Any vacancies left unfilled at the end of this process will be handed back to the NHS England (NHSE) local office, NHS Education for Scotland (NES), Northern Ireland Medical and Dental Training Agency (NIMDTA) or Health Education and Improvement Wales (HEIW) for local recruitment.

 Offers of employment and pre-employment checks